kumahq/kuma-website/app/docs/1.7.x/explore/observability.md

 ##### Kuma Dataplane

 This dashboard lets you investigate the status of a single dataplane in the mesh.
+In order to see those metrics, you need to create [Traffic Metrics policy](/docs/{{ page.version }}/policies/traffic-metrics/) first.

 <center>
 <img src="/assets/images/docs/0.4.0/kuma_dp1.jpeg" alt="Kuma Dataplane dashboard" style="width: 600px; padding-top: 20px; padding-bottom: 10px;"/>